BROOKLYN SAVVY

 #115 Real Estate in the Black Community

-Racism and housing discrimination have long shaped the experiences of Black and Brown home buyers and owners in the United States.
-On this episode we talk to IMPACCT Brooklyn's leader Bernell Grier on closing the wealth gap and long-standing disparities in the real estate industry.
+Racism and housing discrimination have long shaped the experiences of black and brown homebuyers and owners in the United States.
+On this episode, we talk to IMPACCT Brooklyn's leader, Bernell Grier, about closing the wealth gap and long-standing disparities in the real estate industry.

-Cast: Toni Williams, Imelba Rodriquez, Valerie White Bernell Grier, Phyllis White Thorne
+Cast: Toni Williams, Imelba Rodriguez, Valerie White, Bernell Grier, Phyllis White Thorne

 #116 Roots of Hair

-Brooklyn Savvy explores the "Roots of Black Hair" in this 3-part episode that goes deep into black hair and structural oppression.
+Brooklyn Savvy explores the "Roots of Black Hair" in this three-part episode that goes deep into Black hair and structural oppression.

 Cast: Dr. Wendy Greene, Toni Williams, Dr. Maria DeLongoria, Lurie Daniel Favors, Valerie White